WokLibCodeClub/Using-Pygame-Zero/README.md

 This site has detailed instructions about installing Pygame Zero, tutorials for building code and some example games to show you the possibilities.

 In this section of our github site we concentrate on the basics of getting and running Pygame Zero.

+Note: unfortunately you can't use Pygame Zero with trinket projects.
+If you want to take advantage of Pygame Zero you will need to have Python installed on your own computer.
+The section of this website on [Installing Python](../../../Install-Python) describes how you can do this.